 1. When my sons were younger and would get overly excited and wound up, I’d make them stop in their tracks, open their hands and I would put a couple of drops of oil on their palms.
 I’d tell them to cup their little hands around their nose and take a deeeeeeep whiff.
 I could see a “calming down” in a matter of minutes.
 When they had sleepovers, I would diffuse this oil near the kids to keep down the little-boy stench and to prevent them from running through walls.
 It was very effective.

-2. When Gianluca was eight, he played Little League baseball.
+2. When my son Gianluca was eight, he played Little League baseball.
 Once, during a game, a little boy from the other team had a kind of panic attack and couldn’t get up to bat.
-My husband had lavender in his shirt pocket and approached the Mom telling her that he wasn’t a doctor but had an oil that we use to relax our son and it may help her boy.
+My husband had lavender in his shirt pocket and approached the Mom telling her that he wasn’t a doctor but had an essential oil that we use to relax our son and it may help her boy.
 She happily agreed and my husband put the oil under his nose and spoke with him for a few minutes in a soothing voice.
 After about five minutes the boy said he felt better and got up to bat.

 Blends well with: Everything!